Home

 • Who can join the 71st?

-The 71st is a family oriented unit.
-We do both a military and civilian impression.
-Men, women and children of all ages are welcome to participate.
+The 71st is a family oriented unit - men, women and children of all ages are welcome to participate!

 • What are the requirements for membership in the 71st?